MicrosoftDocs/Contribute/Contribute/get-started-setup-local.md

    To determine the current directory, type `pwd` at the $ prompt.

 3. Change directory (cd) into the folder that you created for hosting the repository locally.
-Note that Git Bash uses Linux convention of forward-slashes instead of back-slashes for folder paths.
+Note that Git Bash uses the Linux convention of forward-slashes instead of back-slashes for folder paths.

    For example, `cd /c/docs/ ` or `cd ~/Documents/docs/`